Do You Need an HVAC Permit? Complete Guide

 You'll typically need a building permit when:

-- Installing a new ductwork system or making major duct modifications
+- Installing new ductwork or making major duct modifications, extending ducts, rerouting trunk lines, or adding return air ducts

 When You DON'T Need a Permit